phalcon-kit/docs/docs/core/dispatcher.md

   by allowing default namespace settings.
 This feature streamlines the organization of controllers and models within various modules, enhancing the structure and readability of the codebase.

-The Zemit Dispatcher's automated approach to managing crucial business rules significantly enhances the application's architecture on multiple fronts:
+The Phalcon Kit Dispatcher's automated approach to managing crucial business rules significantly enhances the application's architecture on multiple fronts:

 - **Simplified Development**: By automating complex processes like CORS handling, security enforcement, and maintenance